johnpaulwelsh/hakyll-movie-blog/posts/harry-potter-series.markdown

 Lupin is a great role.

-Camerawork is amazong when they go back in time, perfect framing and music too.
+Camerawork is amazing when they go back in time, perfect framing and music too.

 There are an awful lot of "random" happenings before they go back in time and actually explain why it happened (the rocks getting thrown through the window, the fake wolf call).